DuyPhuoc2011/ha-postgresql-cluster/README.md

 5. Configure Patroni on node1,node2 and node3

   Modify file with this path "/etc/patroni.yaml" and add lines in the patroni.yaml file of this repository

-  Node: Update corresponding IP address for each nodes
+  Note: Update corresponding IP address for each nodes

   Initial data folder for each node:
 ```